shader-slang/slang/docs/proposals/legacy/003-error-handling.md

 ### Desugar `throw` Expressions

-For every `throw` site in a function body, there will either be no in-scope `catch` clause that matches the type thrown, or there will be eactly one most-deeply-nested `catch` that statically matches.
+For every `throw` site in a function body, there will either be no in-scope `catch` clause that matches the type thrown, or there will be exactly one most-deeply-nested `catch` that statically matches.
 Front-end semantic checking should be able to associate each `throw` with the appropriate `catch` if any.

 For `throw` sites with no matching `catch`, the operation simply translates to a `return` of the thrown error (because of the way we transformed the function signature).